 So, why doesn't your tax bill reflect a 30-40% drop in "Fair Cash Value?"
 Is Elgin somehow immune to the forces of economics?
+Well, we know that’s not true.
+Elgin has been a hotbed of foreclosures.

 Here's what the Kane County Treasurer is saying my house is worth.